Code-Institute-Submissions/Quartet-Militaire/README.md

 * GitHub

     The project uses GitHub to store its code.

 * Gitpod

     The project uses Gitpod as the IDE.

+* Git

+Used within Gitpod as the version control system.

 * Balsamiq

     The project uses Balsamiq to create wireframes.

+* Google Fonts

+Used to import the font style.

 ### Testing

 ### Deployment

 ### Credits

 **Code**

 Code credit to Sean Whelan for the contact form.
 Taken from https://codepen.io/SeanWhelan/pen/avMWqQ

+Code credit for mobileHide class and css to http://docs.minionmade.com/developer-tools/show-hide-specific-content-on-mobile-devices

 **Content**